 - Citizens: Respondents were approached as representatives of their households.
-Citizens that were 18 year old or older were eligible to the survey.
-Since the goal was to learn of experiences in interacting with state bodies and officials, the sample design emphasized citizens that had recently visited One Stop Shops. - Firms: The survey was aimed at formally registered firms.
+Citizens who were 18 years old or older were eligible to the survey.
+Since the goal was to learn of experiences in interacting with state bodies and officials, the sample design emphasized citizens who had recently visited One Stop Shops. - Firms: The survey was aimed at formally registered firms.
 Respondents from the firms could be members of the Board of Directors or the Head of Planning, Logistics, Administrative, or Accounting Departments.
 There was a single respondent per firm.

-- Officials: At the ministry level, respondents were the Head of Directorate or Department and below.
+- Officials4: At the ministry level, respondents were the Head of Directorate or Department and below.
 Ministers or Vice Ministers were not included in the survey.
 At the province level, respondents were staff members up to Department Head.
 Higher level officials included representatives of the provincial People's Councils.
-People's Comittee Chairman or Vice Chairman were not included in the survey.
+People's Committee Chairmen or Vice Chairmen were not included in the survey.